saikethan27/StreamShape/docs/usage.md

 # Usage Guide

-Comprehensive guide to using all features of Unified LLM Interface.
+Comprehensive guide to using all features of StreamShape.

 ## Table of Contents